soulgalore/jdbcmetrics/README.md

 ####Using DataSource####

-If you can configure the jdbc driver class set it to be <code>com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>.
-If you need a DataSource class, hang tight we will fix it soon.
+The idea is to change the existing data sources name and create a new JDBCMetrics data source that wraps/proxies the existing and name it with the real data sources original name.
+You feed it with either the real data source or it's new name (like "java:/comp/env/jdbc/testDS" or "jdbc/testDS").
+This can be done as contructor parameters or by setters named "dataSource" or "referenceName".
+The classes are <code>com.soulgalore.jdbcmetrics.DataSource, ConnectionPoolDataSource, XADataSource</code>.

+You can also use the factory <code>com.soulgalore.jdbcmetrics.DataSourceFactory</code> with the params "referenceName" (like "java:/comp/env/jdbc/testDS" or "jdbc/testDS") and "className" which is the type to use (as above, defaults to the DataSouce class if left out).

+If you need to pass along the resources in web.xml, don't forget to add the real one with the new name.

+If your existing data source can be configured with any jdbc driver, you can use the "Using DriverManager" method instead.

 ####Using DriverManager####

 The driver is automatically registered in DriverManager (as of JDBC4 in java6).
-If you need to register it manually either set the JVM parameter <code>-Djdbc.drivers=com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>
+If you need to register it manually either set the JVM parameter <code>-Djdbc.drivers=com.soulgalore.jdbcmetrics.Driver</code>
-or load the driver in your code like <code>Class.forName("com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver");</code>
+or load the driver in your code like <code>Class.forName("com.soulgalore.jdbcmetrics.Driver");</code>

-####Configure the jdbc url/connect string####
+Then configure the jdbc url/connect string.
 If your existing connect string looks like this: <code>jdbc:mysql://localhost:3306/test_db</code><br/>
 Prefix it with <code>jdbcmetrics:</code> like this <code>jdbc:jdbcmetrics:mysql://localhost:3306/test_db</code>

 Specify the underlaying driver, your regular driver, in the url like this <code>jdbc:jdbcmetrics?driver=com.mysql.jdbc.Driver:mysql://localhost:3306/test_db</code><br/>